SAVE UP TO 25% ON SELECT ANTARCTIC & ARCTIC VOYAGES

 During the summer months, when we visit, the temperature can range from 28°F (-2°C) to 46°F (8°C).
 In summer, big storms are rare, but if one comes through the temperature could drop to 17°F (-8°C ).
 Read more about why austral summer is the best time to visit Antarctica.

-Each passenger aboard our Antarctic expeditions will receive an expedition jacket when they board the ship.
-However, you’ll need to ensure you pack the correct cold and wet weather gear for your landings.
+Each passenger on our Antarctic cruises will receive an expedition jacket.
+Though, you should pack suitable cold and wet weather gear for onshore landings during your Antarctica cruise.

-View our suggested packing list, which covers the types of layers and materials we recommend.
+To help you prepare, consult our suggested packing list, which outlines the recommended types of layers and materials for an Antarctica cruise.

 Although you cannot swim in Antarctica, most of our voyages stop for a ‘Polar Plunge’, where all willing passengers can take the ultimate dip into the icy Antarctic waters.
 You do have the option to take up our Polar Snorkelling activity, or experienced scuba divers have the option to dive, on selected voyages.
 Additional charges may apply.